The Bone Season

-The Bone Season is a supernatural dystopian novel by British writer Samantha Shannon and is her debut novel.
-The novel was published on 20 August 2013 by Bloomsbury Publishing and is the first of a seven-book series.The Bone Season was named the first book in NBC's Today show's monthly book club.
+The Bone Season is a dystopian fantasy novel by British writer Samantha Shannon, originally published in 2013 by Bloomsbury Publishing.
+The first in a seven-book series, it was Shannon's debut novel and the first book selected for NBC's Today show's monthly book club.

-Of the novel, Shannon stated that she wondered what would happen if "dystopia dealt with the supernatural" and if there were a second Salem Witch Trials.
-A television adaptation was announced in 2021.
+In 2023, to mark the tenth anniversary of the series, Shannon released the Author's Preferred Text of The Bone Season, in which she made significant changes to the writing style, plot and characters.
+She went on to make similar revisions to the next three books in the series.

 Plot

 The year is 2059.
+For two centuries, the Republic of Scion has led an oppressive campaign against unnaturalness in Europe.

-Nineteen-year-old Paige Mahoney is working in the criminal underworld of Scion London, based at Seven Dials, employed by a man named Jaxon Hall.
-Her job: to scout for information by locating human minds.
-Paige is a dreamwalker, the rarest type of clairvoyant, and, in the world of Scion, she commits treason simply by breathing.
+In London, Paige Mahoney is known in the criminal underworld.
+The right hand of the ruthless White Binder, Paige is a dreamwalker, a rare kind of clairvoyant.
+Under Scion law, she commits treason simply by breathing.

-It is raining on the day her life changes forever.
-Attacked, drugged, and kidnapped, Paige is transported to Oxford—a city kept secret for two hundred years, controlled by a powerful, otherworldly race.
-Paige is assigned to Warden, a Rephaite with mysterious motives.
-He is her master, her trainer, her natural enemy.
-But if Paige wants to regain her freedom, she must allow herself to be nurtured in this prison where she is meant to die.
-She must absorb all the knowledge she gains access to, and she must hone her gift.
+When Paige is arrested for murder, she meets the mysterious founders of Scion, who have designs on her uncommon abilities.
+If she is to survive and escape, Paige must use every skill at her disposal—and put her trust in someone who ought to be her enemy.

 Development

-Shannon began writing The Bone Season while working for book agent David Godwin and attending St Anne's College, Oxford.
-She had started working for Godwin when he offered her an internship after he declined her earlier novel Aurora.
-After some time looking over manuscripts and gaining experience in the book business, Shannon came up with the premise for The Bone Season.
-Shannon imagined "a girl, having the exact same day at work that I was, but she happened to be clairvoyant" and began planning the novel while on her lunch break.
-She began using the environment of St Anne's College and the overall University of Oxford architecture and landscaping as an inspiration for the novel's Sheol I penal colony setting.
+Shannon started writing The Bone Season while working as an intern for literary agent David Godwin in the summer of 2011.
+Godwin had previously declined her earlier novel, Aurora.
+Inspired by Seven Dials, where Godwin was based, Shannon imagined "a girl, having the exact same day at work that [she] was, but she happened to be clairvoyant" and began planning the novel while on her lunch break.
+She was interested in what might happen if "dystopia dealt with the supernatural" and if there were a second Salem Witch Trials.

+Shannon was a student at St Anne's College, Oxford, where she was studying English Language and Literature.
+She used the University of Oxford as the setting for a penal colony where persecuted clairvoyants are held captive.
 An interviewer noted that Oxford has many "impossibly neat, manicured lawns and well-tended buildings that act as a kind of tree-ring-dating window onto Britain's architectural past (and present)."
-Shannon came up with the idea of a shanty town in between the colleges as a way of "juxtaposing the squalor the humans were forced to live in and the grand colleges where The Rephaim live on either side."
+Shannon came up with the idea of a shanty town in between the colleges as a way of "juxtaposing the squalor the humans were forced to live in and the grand colleges where the Rephaim live on either side."